Curriculum Learning: A Survey: Applications of Curriculum Learning

-Chang et al.~\cite{chang2017active} use an active learning approach based on sample uncertainty to improve learning accuracy in multiple tasks.
-The authors claim that SPL and HEM might work well in different scenarios, but sorting the examples based on the level of uncertainty might provide an universal solution to improve the quality of the results.
+Chang et al.~\citeyearpar{chang2017active} use an active learning approach based on sample uncertainty to improve learning accuracy in multiple tasks.
+The authors claim that SPL and HEM might work well in different scenarios, but sorting the examples based on the level of uncertainty might provide a universal solution to improve the performance of the model.
 The main idea is that the examples predicted correctly with high confidence may be too easy to contain useful information for improving that model further, while the examples which are constantly predicted incorrectly may be too difficult and degrade the model.
-Hence, the authors focus on the uncertain samples, modeling the uncertainty in two ways: using the variance in predicted probability of the correct class across iterations and the proximity of the correct class probability to the decision threshold.
+Hence, the authors focus on the uncertain samples, modeling the uncertainty in two ways: using the variance of the predicted probability of the correct class during learning and the closeness of the correct class probability to the decision threshold.

-\textbf{Object detection and localization.} Shi and Ferrari~\cite{shi2016weakly} use size estimates to assess the difficulty of images in a weakly supervised object localization task.
-They assume that images with bigger objects are easier and build a regressor which can estimate the size of objects.
+\textbf{Object detection and localization.} Shi and Ferrari~\citeyearpar{shi2016weakly} employ a standard curriculum approach, using size estimates to assess the difficulty of images in a weakly-supervised object localization task.
+They assume that images with bigger objects are easier and build a regressor that can estimate the size of objects.
 They use a batching approach, splitting the set into $n$ shards based on the difficulty, then beginning the training process on the easiest batch, and gradually adding the more difficult groups.

+Li et al.~\citeyearpar{Li-BMVC-2017} use curriculum learning for weakly-supervised object detection.
+Over the standard detector, they add a segmentation network that helps to detect the full objects.
+Then, they employ an easy-to-hard approach for the re-localization and retraining steps, by computing the consistency between the outputs from the detector and the segmentation model, using intersection over reunion (IoU).
+The examples which have the IoU value greater than a preselected threshold are easier, thus they will be used in the first steps of the algorithm.

+Wang et al.~\citeyearpar{Wang-ICPR-2018} introduce an easy-to-hard curriculum approach for weakly and semi-supervised object detection.
+The framework consists of two stages: first, the detector is trained using the fully annotated data, then it is fine-tuned in a curriculum fashion on the weakly annotated images.
+The easiness is determined by training an SVM on a subset of the fully annotated data and measuring the mean average precision per image (mAPI): an example is easy if its mAPI is greater than 0.9, difficult if its mAPI is lower than 0.1, and normal otherwise.

+\begin{sloppypar} Sangineto et al.~\citeyearpar{sangineto2018self} use SPL for weakly-supervised object detection.
+They use multiple rounds of SPL in which they progressively enhance the training set with pseudo-labels that are easy to predict.
+In this methodology, the easiness is defined by the reliability (confidence) of each pseudo-bounding box.
+Furthermore, the authors introduce self-paced learning at the class level, using the competition between multiple classifiers to estimate the difficulty of each class. \end{sloppypar}